AMERICAN FORK YOUTH BASEBALL LEAGUE RULES

 - All players should wear the appropriate baseball clothing.
 Protective gear needs to be worn (headgear for batters, catchers gear for catchers).
 A catchers mitt is not included with the equipment due to the use of softer balls

 - There will be ten (10) defensive players.
-The pitcher will stand three (3) feet to the left or right of the pitching machine.
-The infield (4 players) will stand behind the baseline path, not in front of the bases/bags.
-The outfield (4 players) will stand 10 feet off of the dirt, in the grass.
+The pitcher will stand no more than three (3) feet to the left or right of the pitching machine, and not in front.
+The infield (4 players) will not block the baseline path.
+The outfield (4 players) will stand a minimum of 10 feet off of the dirt, in the grass.
 Catchers must be in the catchers spot behind home plate in order for a foul tip, caught ball, to be called out

 - A team with six (6) players or less forfeits the game.
 A team with seven (7) players is OK and no automatic out will be enforced at the Rookie level